Finder makes money from featured partners, but editorial opinions are our own.

 • Make extra cash in your spare time.
 If you have time, consider a side job to earn extra money.
 Car and house sharing, selling unwanted items and market research are just a few options.

 • Get a payday loan.
 With a payday loan you can borrow a small amount of money and repay it fairly quickly.
-Unlike pawn shop loans, payday loans are unsecured, meaning they don’t require collateral, however they are still risky and expensive.
+Unlike pawn shop loans, payday loans are unsecured, meaning they don’t require collateral, but they are still risky and very expensive.
 Compare your payday loan options in the table below.

 ⚠️ Warning: Be cautious with payday loans

 High-cost payday loans are unsustainable for borrowing over a continued period of time and are expensive as a means of longer-term borrowing.
-View payday costs and regulations by province here.
 If you're experiencing financial hardship call Credit Counselling Canada for free financial counselling (Monday-Friday 8:00am-5:00pm at +1 866-398-5999).
 You may also want to consider payday loan alternatives.
+Maximum borrowing costs will vary by province.
+Review the maximum borrowing cost for your province before entering into a loan agreement.

 Payday loans to consider if you don’t want a pawn loan

-1 - 5 of 5
+1 - 7 of 7

-Name Product Loan Amount Loan Term APR Turnaround Time Serviced Provinces Offer Table description
+Name Product CAFSL Loan Amount Loan Term APR Turnaround Time Serviced Provinces Offer Table description

 iCash Payday Loan